Darkroman/PK-Battle-Simulator/README.md

 - When choosing to fight with no moves left, will now automatically choose Struggle

 ### 2/18/2025:
-- Added easy A.I (just picks random move and switches to next Pokemon in line when it faints).
+- Added easy A.I (just picks random move and switches to next Pokemon in line when it faints)
 - Note the default player settings is human.
-Make sure to set one of em to A.I if you wanna play against the computer, or both to A.I for funsies.
+Make sure to set one of em to A.I if you wanna play against the computer, or both to A.I for funsies
-- Some bug fixes with Bound damage, Reflect actually checking if it's already up rather than Light Screen, and some text dialog fixes.
+- Some bug fixes with Bound damage, Reflect actually checking if it's already up rather than Light Screen, and some text dialog fixes